ivaylokenov/MyTested.AspNetCore.Mvc/README.md

 You can also check out the [provided samples](https://github.com/ivaylokenov/MyTested.AspNetCore.Mvc/tree/master/samples) for real-life ASP.NET Core MVC application testing.

-First we need to create a `TestStartup` class in the root of the test project in order to register the dependency injection services.
-The easiest way is to inherit from the web project's `Startup` class and replace some of the services with mocked ones by using the provided extension methods.
+The easiest way to start with MyTested.AspNetCore.Mvc is to create a `TestStartup` class at the root of the test project in order to register the dependency injection services which will be used by all test cases in the assembly.
+A fast solution is to inherit from the web project's `Startup` class and replace some of the services with mocked ones by using the provided extension methods.

 ```c#
 namespace MyApp.Tests